- What personal data we collect from you when you use our websites, smartcards, apps, visit our bus stations, contact us or use our services, or WiFi;

 You also have a right to request that no further processing takes place in relation to some grounds of processing, such as for direct marketing.

 We will respond to your request without undue delay and within 30 days, confirming the action we will or won’t take.

 Where you have provided us with personal data and the reasons we are processing it are based on consent or our contract with you, and the processing is automated, you have a right to ask for that information be provided to you or another data controller in a structured, commonly used and machine-readable format.
 The right may be restricted if it is not practical for us to provide the information in this way or it adversely the rights of others.

 If we are able to provide your personal data in this way, we will do so in 30 days or we will let you know within 30 days if we require more time or there are any issues with carrying out the request.

-We target some of our marketing and service communications, so that they are more relevant to you, based on the type of ticket(s) you bought, your location / travel destinations.
-We will try and make the communications compatible with the device you are using.
+We target some of our marketing and service communications, so that they are more relevant to you, based on the type of ticket(s) you bought, your location / travel destinations, we will try and make the communications are compatible with the device you are using.